CraftInsights/FastAPIResearchStudy/README.md

 - Feature 1: Users navigate to a homepage that introduces the study's goals and asks for user consent.
 - Feature 2: Users who wish to participate are randomly assigned to two groups; A or B.
-- Feature 3: Users are asked to participate in surveys which were made in Qualtrics.
+- Feature 3: Users are asked to participate in surveys that were made in Qualtrics.
-- Feature 4: Participants are automatically redirected to the last page that debreifs them on the study.
+- Feature 4: Participants are automatically redirected to the last page that debriefs them on the study.

 The idea was to ensure that user experience was never sacrificed.
 The content should be delivered in an easy and streamlined way, to fit within accessibility guidelines and to be responsive so they could interact with it on their preferred device of choice.